 Recruitment Strategies: The Secret to Faster, Cheaper, and More Effective Hiring

-In this article, we’re going to define who’s “right” for your business and look at a document I call the Great Performance Profile that will help you decide if a jobseeker or employee is a good fit.
-But first I want to make sure that you don’t fall into the trap of chasing unicorns.
+An importantSECRET is knowing who is right for your business.
+So in this chapter, I will define who’s “right” for your business and look at a document I call the Great Performance Profile to help you define if a candidate is a good fit.
+But first, I want to ensure you don’t fall into the trap of chasing unicorns.

 Don’t Recruit ONLY the Top 10% / A-Players

-• You spend a fortune positioning and branding as an “employer of choice” to compete against other employers.
+2. Recruitment is more competitive: You spend a fortune positioning and branding as an “employer of choice”, only to compete against other employers who say similar things.

-• Positions remain unfilled for longer, so the organisation misses out on the value those roles should be adding.
+3. Recruitment is slow: Vacancies can remain unfilled for longer, so the organisation misses the value those roles should add.

-• When employees join, their expectations may have been hyped up and they’re more likely to become disillusioned and leave.
+4. New staff have unrealistic expectations: When employees join, their expectations may have been hyped up; when reality hits home, they’re more likely to become disillusioned and leave.

-• You’re constantly worried – for good reason – that someone is going to poach your staff.
+6. Retaining staff is stressful: You’re constantly worried – for good reason – that someone will poach your staff

-Companies with a top-10% culture often sack the bottom 10%, regardless of whether these employees were doing a good job.
+Compounding this, companies with a top 10% culture often sack the bottom 10%, regardless of whether these employees are doing a good job.
 This “rank-and-fire” model was first introduced in the 1980s by Jack Welch at General Electric and had unforeseen consequences, including:

-• Employees not wanting to be promoted in case they were relegated to the bottom 10% of their new grade.
+• Impacted staff ambition: Employees may not want to be promoted if they are relegated to the bottom 10% of their new grade.

-• Managers recruiting poor quality employees to make up the bottom 10% and “save” incumbents who they have a strong relationship with, which reduced productivity.
+• Reduced productivity: Managers intentionally recruit poor-quality employees to make up the bottom 10% and “save” incumbents with whom they have a strong relationship.

-• Disengaged and unmotivated staff as a result of unnecessary internal competition.
+• Disengaged and unmotivated staff: As a result of unnecessary internal competition, internal politics, and fear.

 Recruit Everyone Capable of Meeting Minimum Acceptable Standards